Mental Health Apps. Are (m)any of them effective?

-I read a piece from the ABC in Australia about the proliferation and ‘effectiveness’ of a variety of mental health mindfulness apps – over 700 in all, found by a Ph.D student studying at QUT.
-Fascinatingly only 23 of them were able to meet the criteria just to be reviewed by researchers.
+An article from the ABC in Australia about the proliferation and effectiveness of a variety of mental health mindfulness Apps – over 700 in all, reported just 23 of them were able to meet the criteria set by researchers to be reviewed.
 23 out of 700 apps.
-Wow.
+Wow!

-With the majority of the apps claiming to increase happiness and help achieve greater life balance, the scientific viewpoint of most was one of “electronic snake oil”.
+With the majority of the Apps claiming mental health benefits such as increasing happiness and helping achieve greater life balance, the scientific viewpoint after research was conducted was one of “electronic snake oil”.

-So why would there even be 700 apps?
-Is it because tech and particularly our phones have become the first place we turn to when we feel disconnected (paradoxically) , stressed or unhappy?
+So why are there 700+ Apps?
+Is it because tech and particularly our phones have become the first place we turn to when we feel disconnected (paradoxically), stressed or unhappy?

 Looking inward vs reaching out